-V1 Driver, alcohol is no, V2 Driver, alcohol is unknown, one nonmotorist, alcohol is no, V3 (driver present), with the situation that three unknown occupants with none coded the role of driver, alcohol for occ1 is yes, alcohol for occ2 is no, occ3 for alcohol is unknown.
+V1 Driver- alcohol is no, V2 Driver- alcohol is unknown, one nonmotorist- alcohol is no, V3 (driver present) with the situation that three unknown occupants with none coded the role of driver- alcohol for occ1 is yes, alcohol for occ2 is no, occ3 for alcohol is unknown.

-Alcohol involvement for V1 is 'No'; for V2 is 'Unknown' for V3 is 'Unknown'.
-If an in-transport vehicle is listed as having a driver present, but no occupant is coded with the role of driver, then driver drinking in vehicle equals unknown code '9' unless all the unknown occupant types are coded 'no (alcohol not involved)' or all the unknown occupant types are coded 'yes (alcohol involved).'
-In the case where all the unknown occupant types are coded 'no (alcohol not involved)' then driver drinking in vehicle is 'no (alcohol not involved)'.
-In the case where all the unknown occupant types are coded 'yes (alcohol involved)' then driver drinking in vehicle is 'yes (alcohol involved)'.
-For example, if there is a vehicle where there is a driver present and there are two unknown occupant types, both coded 'yes (alcohol involved)' but neither is coded as the driver; then driver drinking in vehicle equals 'yes (alcohol involved)', code '1').
-Another example: if there is a vehicle where there is a driver present and there are two unknown occupant types (neither coded as the driver--that is, the police report indicates it is unknown who was actually driving), and one is coded 'yes (alcohol involved)' and the other is coded 'no (alcohol not involved)'; then driver drinking in vehicle equals 'unknown', code '9').
+Driver Drinking in Vehicle for V1 is 2 (No Alcohol Involved), for V2 is 9 (Unknown), for V3 is 9 (Unknown).

+If an in-transport vehicle is listed as having a driver present, but no occupant is coded with the role of driver, then Driver Drinking in Vehicle equals 9 (Unknown) unless all the unknown occupant types (PER_TYP=9) are coded 'no (alcohol not involved)' or all the unknown occupant types are coded 'yes (alcohol involved).'
+In the case where all the unknown occupant types are coded 'No (Alcohol Not Involved)' then Driver Drinking in Vehicle is 2 (No Alcohol Involved).
+In the case where all the unknown occupant types are coded 'Yes (Alcohol Involved)' then Driver Drinking in Vehicle is 1 (Alcohol Involved).
+For example, if there is a vehicle where there is a driver present and there are two unknown occupant types, both coded 'Yes (Alcohol Involved)' but neither is coded as the driver; then Driver Drinking in Vehicle equals 1 (Alcohol Involved).
+Another example: if there is a vehicle where there is a driver present and there are two unknown occupant types (neither coded as the driver--that is, the police report indicates it is unknown who was actually driving), and one is coded 'Yes (Alcohol Involved)' and the other is coded 'No (Alcohol Not Involved)'; then Driver Drinking in Vehicle equals 9 (Unknown).